dij0s/PETAL/thesis/bachelor_thesis.typ

 - The need for clarification: defines whether more information is needed to understand what users wants (e.g., missing location, unclear intent, or vague request).
 - The needs for memoization: specifies if the user provided explicit preferences, corrections to assumptions, or scope refinements that should be remembered for future queries (for e.g. the format used to summarize the retrieved data or only considering a single aspect from certain datapoints).

-Implementation-wise, the output of the language model is constrained to a single Pydantic data schema, _RouterOutput_.
+Implementation-wise, the output of the language model is constrained to a single Pydantic#footnote("https://docs.pydantic.dev/latest/") data schema.
 While these models typically generate natural language responses, these complex multi-agent systems benefit from a structured output format that can easily be further processed.
 This is possible thanks to OpenAI#footnote("https://openai.com/"), introducing the support for structured outputs in late 2024, a feature that has since been adopted by many providers.